EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

 The typical choice used in most examples in MUSE is ``share``, where the utilization across similar assets is the same in percentage.
 However, there are other options available, like

-- ``costed``: assets are ranked by cost and the cheaper ones are allowed to service the demand first up to their maximum production.
+- ``costed``: assets are ranked by their levelised costs and the cheaper ones are allowed to service the demand first up to their maximum production.
+Minimum service can be imposed if present.
 - ``maximum``: all the assets dispatch their maximum production, regardless of the demand.
-- ``match``: supply matches the demand within the constrains on how much an asset can produce while minimizing the overall associated costs.
+- ``match``: supply matches the demand within the constrains on how much an asset can produce while minimizing the overall associated costs. ``match`` allows the choice between different metrics to rank assets, such as levelised costs and gross margin.
 See :py:mod:`muse.demand_matching` for the mathematical details.

 Once the supply is obtained, the consumed commodities required to achieve that production level are calculated.
 The cheapest fuel for flexible technologies is used.